A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

 \subsubsection{DouDiZhu}

 DouDizhu (a.k.a.
-Fight the Landlord) is a strategic Chinese card game for three players.
-In this game, one player takes on the role of the landlord and competes against the other two players, who are the peasants.
-These two roles have distinct objectives: the landlord's goal is to outplay the peasants, whereas the peasants work together to defeat the landlord.
-The essence of the game lies in its blend of strategy, cooperation among peasants, and competition between the two factions.
+Fight the Landlord) is a three-player strategic card game.
+In this game, one player takes on the role of the landlord and competes against the other two players, the peasants.
 The game is played in two main stages: the bidding stage and the card play stage.
-During the bidding stage, players vie to become the landlord through a process that involves assessing the strength of their cards.
-The outcome of this stage determines the game's dynamics, with the landlord playing against the peasants.
-The card play stage is where the main action unfolds.
-Players take turns playing cards in various combinations, intending to be the first to empty their hands.
-The game's complexity arises from its requirement for strategic thinking, both in playing cards effectively and in the peasants' need to cooperate seamlessly.
-DouDiZhu is characterized by imperfect information, as players can only see their own cards and the cards played, adding a layer of unpredictability and strategic depth to the game.
-Moreover, with an estimated $10^{76}\sim 10^{106}$ possible game states~\cite{zha2019rlcard} and an action space comprising $27472$ possible moves~\cite{yang2022perfectdou}, DouDiZhu presents a vast landscape of strategic possibilities.
+During the bidding stage, players vie to become the landlord.
+During the card play stage, players take turns playing cards in various combinations, intending to be the first to empty their hands.
+DouDiZhu is characterized by imperfect information, as players can only see their own cards and the cards played.
+The essence of the game lies in cooperation among peasants and competition between the two factions.
+It has an estimated $10^{76}\sim 10^{106}$ possible game states~\citep{zha2019rlcard} and an action space comprising $27472$ possible moves~\citep{yang2022perfectdou}.